maulanaaghni/Basic-Flask-SQLAlchemy-Javascript/README.md

-# Basic-Flask-SQLAlchemy-Javascript
+# CRUD-Flask-SQLAlchemy
-Basic implementation FLASK SQLAlchemy and Some Javascript
+Simple CRUD system with FLASK and SQLALCHEMY [Bahasa Indonesia]